-The purpose of the Community Housing Program for Glenwood Springs is to increase the supply of ownership housing that is affordable to those who live and/or work in the area.
-The Community Housing Program requires that new residential ownership development provide at least 15% of the housing that is produced to be affordable to households earning up to 120% of the area median income as outlined in the Guidelines.
+The Community Housing Program requires that new residential development provide 20% of the housing that is produced be restricted to Resident Occupied and at least 10% of the housing that is produced to be affordable to households earning up to 100% of the area median income as outlined in these guidelines.
 This program offers incentives that may be used to mitigate the costs of producing this housing, while continuing to address the desire of the community to provide more affordable housing overall in areas that are close to transit.
 The program also seeks to distribute community housing throughout new developments to ensure units will be produced in proportion to market rate housing that is constructed in any new development.

-The City of Glenwood Springs recognizes that affordable housing is a valuable community resource that needs to remain available for not only current residents and employees, but also for those who may come to the area in the future.
+Lastly, the City of Glenwood Springs recognizes that affordable housing is a valuable community resource that needs to remain available for not only current residents and employees, but also for those who may come to the area in the future.
 For this reason, community housing units that are constructed are subject to these Guidelines and the City’s

 Priority of Qualified Applicants in Lottery

 *Full-time is defined as a minimum of 32 hours per week per calendar year.
 Full-time employment for qualification purposes shall not include minimum hours accumulated in various priority areas.

 Deed Restricted Properties